-A selection of model-viewing options in ArpNavigator.
+Figure 1: A selection of model-viewing options in ArpNavigator.
 Shown clockwise from the top left are a stick representation in solid electron density, a ball-and-stick representation in planar density, a skeleton representation of the electron density shown as a mesh and the protein in cartoon representation in planar density.

-The Lamzin group applies and develops cutting-edge computational methods and experimental approaches for structural studies of molecules of biological and medical interest.
+The Lamzin group applies and develops cutting-edge computational methods and experimental approaches for sample quality control, experimentation and data interpretation in macromolecular crystallography.

 Previous and current research

 We integrate X-ray crystallography, lower resolution imaging, biochemistry, computational biology and biophysical methods in order to investigate targets of biomedical interest.
 These include structural characterisation of components of the telomerase complex (Zvereva et al., 2013), relevant to conditions with age disorder and cancer, inhibitor development for beta-lactamase (Grigorenko et al., 2013) to combat antibiotic resistance, and studies of the nuclear pore complex.
 We also investigate the pathway of amyloid fi bril formation via class I hydrophobins (Kallio et al., 2011) and fragments of human gelsolin, which may be used in drug delivery to solubilise hydrophobic pharmaceuticals.

 We make use of various novel algorithms and, through their combination (Carolan et al., 2014), develop new tools for drug discovery.
 Our ViCi software enables in silico screening of known ligands to provide new leads for drug design.
 Our interest in this direction is stimulated by our research into the biology of pathogenic species associated with human morbidity and mortality, and is focused on the probing of bacterial antibiotic resistance.